aws-samples/automating-livestream-video-monitoring/broadcast-monitoring-ui/readme.md

    ```shell script
    npm install
    ```
-1. Use pipenv to run the script to replace template values with output from the backend cloudformation stack:
+1. Use pipenv to run a python script to replace template values with output from the backend cloudformation stack:

    ```
    pipenv install